 Whether you’re a seasoned veteran or budding pipe smoker, it can be challenging to find a quality one to smoke.
-Furthermore, pipes are an investment no matter the price!
+Furthermore, tobacco pipes are an investment no matter the price!
 Therefore, we’ve researched some of the best modern and heritage brands from around the world to put together this detailed guide.

 In this guide, you will discover the top 10 best smoking pipes that you can easily buy online:

 - Savinelli Miele Honey Tobacco Pipe

 - Chacom Atlas Taupe Smoking Pipe

 - Comoy’s Tradition Smoking Pipe

 - Stanwell Army Mount Tobacco Pipe

 - Falcon Standard Stem & Hunting Bulldog Pipe Bowl

 - Colonial Gouda Clay Tobacco Pipes

 You can scroll down to keep reading or use the above links to jump ahead.
 Learn also how to buy your first pipe after having discovered our recommendations!